UMCUGenetics/Dx_resources/ExomeDepth/README.md

 #### ed_csv_to_vcf.py
 Converts ExomeDepth csv file to VCF using pyvcf

+#### igv_xml_session.py
+Makes IGV session xml files

 #### settings.py
-This scripts contains path, files, and settings that are used in run_ExomeDepth.py and ed_csv_to_vcf.py
+This scripts contains path, files, and settings that are used in multiple python scripts